This section provides information around the use of portfolios including examples of good practice and resources for staff.

 They accommodate diverse situations and different levels of personal engagement in topics.
 However, this can make marking difficult, inconsistent and time consuming for teachers.

 e-Portfolios are increasingly used.
-These can be constructed, for example, in PebblePad, blogs, or through the Blackboard Portfolio tool.
+These can be constructed, for example, in PebblePad or using blogs.
 As well as being a record of learning that has taken place a portfolio can also provide a reflective record of professional development enabling the individual to document progress.

 - What are you wanting the evidence to show?